cmrf-osu/cmrf.org.ohio-state.edu/README.md

 	* contents in `includes/madrigal-nextyear.php`
     * "Faire is over, you should join us and come to Madrigal in fall `$madrigal_year`!" using the updated `$madrigal_year`

-Changing the value of `$madrigal_status` will change what visitors see when they visit http://cmrf.org.ohio-state.edu/madrigal.php
+Changing the value of `$season` will change what visitors see when they visit http://cmrf.org.ohio-state.edu/madrigal.php

 ### Generating PayPal buttons for Ticketing